Joshualaycoh/joshualaycoh/README.md

 ### 💼 About Me

-🔧 **Joshua.** From the workshops of industry, I've journeyed to the realm of code.
+🔧 From the workshops of industry, I've journeyed to the realm of code.
 A full-stack builder, striving to create useful and well-crafted digital homes for all wayfarers.
 ---

 ### 🚀 What I’m Up To